Course Outline 2018 (requires valid CSE login)

 The process is not just about putting buttons and text on screen.
 COMP3511 only touched the surface of what user interface design is all about.
 Are you up for the challenge of designing graphical user interfaces?

-COMP3511 Human Computer Interaction is a pre-requisite and you need a credit or better (you are expected to start design, prototyping and designing usability tests in the first week).
-COMP4001 Object Oriented System Development has been removed as a co-requisite given the feedback from former students.
+COMP3511 Human Computer Interaction is a pre-requisite and you need a mark of 70 or better (you are expected to start design, prototyping and designing usability tests in the first week).
 You should have completed COMP2911 which introduces you to object oriented techniques, UML and design patterns, with a mark of 65 or higher.